 Epic Races is pleased to offer participants race insurance through TicketGuardian.
 TicketGuardian’s standard insurance coverage allows you to get your money back if you are unable to attend your event due to car accidents, severe weather, family emergencies, military duty, and even medical issues.
 For more information on TicketGuardian race insurance and instructions on how to purchase coverage, click here.

-Epic Races understands that, after the energy and effort put into your event, the last thing you want to do is wait around to receive your age-group award.
-This is especially true when we have multiple events, each with different starting times.
-To help get you home sooner, Epic Races is now presenting age-group awards in a grab-and-go system.
-If you are one of the top five finishers in your division, simply report to the awards table to claim your prize.
-We will have the podium and backdrop set up for photos to help you create even more amazing race memories!
+Epic Races understands that, after the energy and effort put into your race, the last thing you want to do is wait around to receive your age-group award.
+This is especially true when we have multiple events with different starting times.
+To help get you home sooner, we present age-group awards in a grab-and-go system.
+If you are one of your division’s top five finishers, just report to the awards table to claim your prize.
+The podium and backdrop will be set up for photos to create even more amazing race memories!

 Here’s a look at all the fun and excitement at the 2015 Ann Arbor Tri!

 A State of Michigan Park permit is required to enter Pinckney Recreation Area.
 The Recreation Passport is your ticket to Michigan’s state parks and outdoor adventures for an entire year!
 Michigan residents are not able to purchase a one-day park pass.
 For State Park entry, all Michigan residents must have a Recreation Passport.
 Out-of-state residents will be required to purchase an $9 daily permit or a $31 annual Motor Vehicle Permit.
 For current pricing and more information about the Recreation Passport, click here.

 Non-USAT Fee Explanation: The $15/daily adult and $10/annual youth fee for non-USAT members pays for USAT insurance.
 The entire fee goes to USAT.
 USAT is the national governing body for the sport of triathlon.
 Epic Races’ affiliation is with USAT.
 Non-USAT members who pay a one-day USAT license fee need not present proof of membership.